theryankennedy/twilio-call-tracking/README.md

 # Call tracking with Twilio, Node.js, and Express

-This application demonstrates how to use Twilio track calls and measure the effectiveness of marketing campaigns.
+This application demonstrates how to use Twilio to track calls and measure the effectiveness of marketing campaigns.

+NOTE:  This demo was created for use in a webinar.
+It has some hardcoded things to make the webinar run smoothly.

 ## Running the Project on Your Machine